constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 Given a boundary matrix in Stern-Brocot free monoid SL(2,N), multiplying by the column vector (1 1) on the right gets you a label on the Stern-Brocot tree, and multiplying by the row vector (1 1) on the left gets you a label on the Calkin-Wilf tree.
 You can move between these two trees by taking the anti-diagonal transpose of a matrix in SL(2,N).

-If you consider the group of 2⨯2 matrices generated by the union of SL(2,N) and the Symmetry Group of the Square D_4, you get the general linear group GL(2,Z),  which is all the 2x2 matrices with integer elements and determinant ±1.[^automorphisms]
+If you consider the group of 2⨯2 matrices generated by the union of SL(2,N) and the Symmetry Group of the Square D_4, you get the general linear group GL(2,Z),  which is all the 2⨯2 matrices with integer elements and determinant ±1.[^automorphisms]

 In fact, every 2⨯2 matrix in GL(2,Z) can be written in exactly four different ways as the product of an element in D4, then an element in SL(2,N), and finally D4 again, with the exception that elements of D4 can themselves be written in eight different ways.
 In a sense, GL(2,Z) is sixteen copies of SL(2,N) interacting in complicated ways, much like the signed integers Z are are two copies of the natural numbers N interacting in much a simpler way.

 We can zoom in on the most interesting complication in this interaction by taking a look at the modular group PSL(2,Z), which is an example of a Fuchsian group because it can be interpreted as a discrete subgroup of the isometries of the hyperbolic plane.[^modularforms]  Hyperbolic geometry was the first example of a non-Euclidean geometry recognized as such by Gauss, Lobachevsky, and Bolyai.

-For a look at the modular group PSL(2,Z), I highly recommend "Indra's Perals: T

 # Judging the applicability of assumptions to differing domains of discourse.